 Saturday 11th February, 2017 | 09:15 - 16:30 | Kanaris Lecture Theatre, Manchester Museum

 The Centre's research covers a range of questions concerning ancient animal and human remains.
 Some examples include:

 The Ancient Egyptian Animal Bio Bank Project

 Unwrapped: the investigation of Manchester Mummy 1770

 View a short video of the work we do.

 | Disclaimer | Privacy | Copyright notice | Accessibility | Freedom of information |

 KNH Centre for Biomedical Egyptology, The University of Manchester, 3.5 Stopford Building, Oxford Road, Manchester, M13 9PT | Contact details

-KNH Centre for Biomedical Egyptology is part of the Faculty of Life Sciences
+KNH Centre for Biomedical Egyptology is part of the Faculty of Biology, Medicine and Health

 This website will look much better in a web browser that supports web standards, but it is accessible to any browser or Internet device.